F5Networks/f5-declarative-onboarding/docs/declarations/observability.rst

 Observability Examples
 -----------------------
-This section contains relatively simple examples of declarations that create HTTP and/or HTTP services.
+This section contains examples concerning observability (such as logging).

-Use the index on the right to locate specific examples.

 .. _avrstream: